wamp-proto/wamp-proto/rfc/text/basic/bp_serializations.md

 Further, binary data follows a convention for conversion to JSON strings.
 For details see the Appendix.

-### MsgPack
+### MessagePack

-With MsgPack serialization, each WAMP message is serialized according to the MsgPack specification.
+With MessagePack serialization, each WAMP message is serialized according to the MessagePack specification.

-> Version 5 or later of MsgPack MUST BE used, since this version is able to differentiate between strings and binary values.
+> Version 5 or later of MessagePack MUST BE used, since this version is able to differentiate between strings and binary values.